-County Ambassador
+All Star (County Ambassador)

-Ambassadors represent their county, visit UC 4-H clubs in their county, network with other organizations in the community, and organize and run county events and ceremonies.
-(This position was previously known as "All Star.")
+All Stars are the ambassadors of the UC 4-H program in a county.
+They represent their county, visit UC 4-H clubs in their county, network with other organizations in the community, and organize and run county events and ceremonies.

 Call your local county Extension office or visit their website for details.